 In general, the historic center is a great place to be, filled with life thanks to the bars, restaurants, and clubs which stay open until late at night.

 There is a generous selection of parties if you are looking to bring in the new year in a lively, festive atmosphere.
 Our top selections are the New Year’s Eve Parties hosted by ExtraNight, a renowned event organizer that operates in main Italian cities and specializes in New Year’s Eve events.
-To find out more details on these events, visit the Facebook pages for each party below:
+To find out more details on these events, visit the official Facebook page of the party organizers.

 If you’re staying in town a little longer, check out our top picks of things to do in town!